 While the presentation may leave us a bit wanting, the three large, plump shrimp are freshly seared inside the Marketplace, and they sit on a bed of refreshing, cold noodles with a little bit of peanut flavor and a nice crunch from the vegetables.
 It’s not an overwhelming portion for the money, and overall, I think the Shrimp Skewer in Africa is composed better, but if you’re looking for something less spicy here at Thailand, then this is it.

 This is the dish that the Shrimp replace.
 I said it “lacked flavor on its own and could have used a more robust sauce.”
 So what we see this year is an improvement.

 Red Hot Spicy Thai Curry Beef with Steamed Rice – $5.50

-I’m not sure that there’s ever been an instance when something that Disney describes as “spicy” has offered a real kick and we’re not starting that tradition here, even if Disney doubles down with “RED HOT” at the start of the description.
-With that said, there is a tinge of peppery spice in the sauce, which is then tempered quite a bit by coconut.
-Otherwise, cauliflower and green onion dominated our portion, though there’s several bites of stringy beef mixed in on top of the white rice.
+This is certainly not “RED HOT” as the menu stipulates, but there is a tinge of peppery spice in the sauce, which is then tempered quite a bit by coconut.
+Otherwise, cauliflower and green onion dominated our portion, though there are several bites of stringy beef mixed in on top of the white rice.
 I appreciated the fact that the rice did a nice job of soaking up all of the flavors without ever becoming clumpy.
 Overall, the dish is pretty average for the Festival both on flavor and value.

 Maison Willm Gewürztraminer – $6